 Tools & Gears I use

-- iPhone X 256GB – This is my current phone.
-I’ve always opted for the biggest storage so that I don’t have to worry about running out of space.
+- iPhone X 256GB -I have pretty much used all iPhone generation since iPhone 4.
+I’ve always opted for the biggest storage because I take a lot of photos and I don’t want to worry about running out of space.
 With the 256GB storage, I have not had to empty out my photos or delete apps in 3 years (!!).
-I have pretty much used all iPhone generation since iPhone 4.

 - Ring Grip Holder – It’s a ring-shaped plastic that can be attached to the back of your phone case.
-This grip might look weird, but massively helpful in providing more grip and stability.
-For one, having the grip on the back of the phone allows me to easily take photos with one hand.
+This grip might look weird, but it has been massively helpful in providing more grip and stability.
+Having the grip on the back of the phone allows me to easily take photos with one hand.

 - Mobile Tripod – A flexible and lightweight tripod like this is a nice to have, especially if you’re traveling alone or you want to get a group shot with everyone in it.
 It also helps with stuff like time-lapse videos.